View Categories

 • The mandate to build a welfare state

-• Independence of judiciary is a basic feature of the Constitution as it is the sine qua non of democracy
+• The independence of the judiciary is a basic feature of the Constitution, as it is indispensable (sine qua non) for democracy.

-• This transformation is the culmination of extensive court oversight of fundamental rights and the constitutional framework.
+• Judicial Oversight: This transformation is the culmination of extensive court oversight of fundamental rights and the constitutional framework.

 • The doctrine, which restrains the influence of evolving societal concerns, stands as a judicious and well-advised safeguard.

-• Applying the basic structure theory to assess the constitutionality of ordinary legislation might well be akin to a destructive force, jeopardizing the fundamental structure of our Constitution.
+• Potential Dangers: Applying the basic structure theory to assess the constitutionality of ordinary legislation might well be akin to a destructive force, jeopardizing the fundamental structure of our Constitution.

 Also Read: SCHEDULES OF INDIAN CONSTITUTION: 12 SCHEDULES NURTURING DEMOCRACY